 2. Loosen the top thumb screw and insert the end of the blade.

-3. Make sure the teeth on the blade face outwards.
+3. Make sure the teeth on the blade face outwards and teeth downwards.

 4. Loosen the bottom thumb screw and place the bottom end of the blade between the plates.

 5. Push the frame up against a table as you tighten up the screw - this will ensure a tight fit.

 6. Pluck the blade and if you hear a high pitched 'ping' you're good to go!

 When you first start using the jewellers saw, it's important to keep the frame vertical while sawing, to keep in control of what you're cutting.

 When you first pierce the metal you want to start at a slight angle and saw downwards to allow the blade to 'bite' the metal, then continue to saw vertically.

 Safety is important when it comes to sawing metal.
 Wearing safety goggles will ensure no particles get in your eyes.

 Lubricate your saw blades with beeswax